Moecker/CarND-Capstone/tlc/training/README.md

     scipy==0.19.1
     tensorflow==1.3.0

-# training images
+# training images from bag file

     python bag_to_images.py bag/just_traffic_light.bag ssd/images /current_pose

+# training images from simulator

+You can also download the latest data used to train the model (captured from the simulator) here: [capture-2.zip](https://1drv.ms/u/s!AtMG4jW974a6m8B-Q0A3tc2JbCigPw).

-# annotation data
+# annotating data

 I used to input bounding boxes with opencv_annotation